 CMC Medical Director and Advisory Council Chair, Dr. Gabriella Heinsheimer has been in practice as a primary care physician and homeopath for over 30 years.
 She is also a CMC co-founder and one of the original practitioners.
 Dr. Heinsheimer is certified by the American Board of Integrative Medicine.

-For over 22 years, Connie Herrick has served the Charlotte Maxwell Clinic in many capacities – as volunteer driver and acupuncturist, Vice President, Board member, Advisory Council member and Executive Director.
-She has an MBA in corporate finance and statistics, holds a national certification in Oriental Medicine and is licensed to practice in California, Washington and Hawaii.
+For over 23 years, Connie Herrick has served the Charlotte Maxwell Clinic in many capacities – as volunteer driver and acupuncturist/herbalist, Executive Director, Board Vice President and Medical Advisory Council member.
+She has an MBA in corporate finance and statistics, MS in Traditional Chinese Medicine, a national certification in Oriental Medicine and is licensed to practice in California and Hawaii.

 A surgeon, a prominent advocate of preventive breast cancer research, and author, Dr. Love maintains a board position at the National Cancer Institute and continues to serve as an Adjunct Professor of Surgery at UCLA.
 She also serves as the medical director of the Dr. Susan Love Research Foundation, and lectures nationally and internationally on breast cancer, menopause, and women’s health.